lf-edge/eve/docs/README.md

 P3 is a scratch space.
 Unlike CONFIG and EFI System partition, P3 can be wiped out and re-created without affecting much of edge node behaviour.
 The content of CONFIG and EFI System has to be preserved at all costs.
-Corrupting those parititions will result in an edge node that needs to be re-installed (technically IMGA and IMGB should be protected as well, but since they are always treated as read-only corrupting them is much harder).
+Corrupting those partitions will result in an edge node that needs to be re-installed (technically IMGA and IMGB should be protected as well, but since they are always treated as read-only corrupting them is much harder).